 ➜ What Is Czech Fried Cheese?

-Czech fried cheese, known as Smazeny syr, is a slice of hard cheese, about ½ inch (1 cm) thick.
+Czech fried cheese, known as Smazeny syr, is a slice of semi-hard cheese, about ½ inch (1 cm) thick.
 The slice is coated with flour, beaten eggs, and breadcrumbs, and then fried in a thick layer of fat.

-Fried cheese is meant as a main course, and either fries or various types of potatoes (boiled, mashed, crushed) are served as a side dish.
+Think of fried cheese as a main course, and either fries or various types of potatoes (boiled, mashed, crushed, or French fries) are served as a side dish.

-A traditional condiment is „tatarská omáčka“, Czech tartar sauce.
+The traditional condiment served with fried cheese is „tatarská omáčka“, a Czech tartar sauce.